Portable appliance testing: Polarity check

-Best Practice is to test the RCD under 1/2, 1X and 5X rated tripping current, each at both the 0 degree and 180 degree phases.

-Microwave ovens
+Functional testing

+Functional testing involves simply testing that functionality of the appliance actually works, and perhaps checking that the power consumption is normal.

+Portable RCD testing

+The RCD functionality of a portable RCD, which provides RCD protection in the form of an adapter between an appliance and a socket, can be tested using the same techniques as for RCDs found in a building's fixed electrical installation.
+The testing functionality is included in some PAT testing equipment.

+Radiation emissions testing

 Specific microwave leakage testing was recommended for microwave ovens in the United Kingdom up until version 3 of the IET Code of Practice.

-The first is that the device immediately ceases production of the microwave radiation when the door is opened, which checks that the safety interlock systems are functional; and the second is that any leakage when operating is less than 5 mWcm−2 which indicates that the door and casing are not distorted and any seals are intact so that there is no hazard to those in the vicinity of the equipment.
+This included testing that the device immediately ceases production of microwave radiation when the door is opened (a functional test), and testing that any radiation leakage when operating is less than 5 mWcm−2.

-A piece of calibrated equipment is required for these tests to detect and measure leakage of the 2.4 GHz microwave radiation, it is usually a hand-held device with a sensing antenna that can be scanned over the areas where the door meets the casing to find any radiation hot-spots whilst the unit is operating.
+A piece of calibrated equipment is required for radiation leakage testing.
+This is usually a hand-held device with a sensing antenna that can be scanned over the areas where the door meets the casing to find any radiation hot-spots whilst the unit is operating.
 As microwave ovens are not normally designed to be operated without a load this will usually take the form of an open container containing a quantity of water which is used to absorb the energy and as it gets warmed gives an indication that a unit not previously examined by a tester is actually producing microwaves.
-After checking for leakage the door is required to be opened by whatever means is provided and the measurement device is not to record a level above the given limit.
-In some scenarios a known quantity of water is heated for a known period of time and the temperature rise over the period of operation is used to generate an indication of the effective power output of the magnetron.
+After checking for leakage the door is required to be opened and the measurement device is not to record a level above the given limit.
+In some scenarios a known quantity of water is heated for a known period of time and the temperature rise over the period of operation is used to generate an indication of the effective power output of the magnetron (another functional test).
 This can be helpful to determine whether the oven is operating at the expected power levels indicated by labelling.

 Microwave leakage testing was removed in version 4 of the IET Code of Practice, to revert microwave oven testing to the same as any other appliance, but with emphasis put on the visual inspection of the door seal.